josephflynn/josephflynn.github.io/homework/HW4-Code Quiz/README.md

 * Quiz ends when all questions are answered or timer runs out
 * Scores are calculated on numerical seconds/time left over.
 * Player can enter initals to be submitted to highcores and taken to the highscores page
-* Highscores displayed from quiz in descending order from high to low in highscores.html
+* Highscores displayed from quiz in descending order from high to low based on time-scoring in highscores.html
-* Sound effects on buttons, welcome screen, start quiz, quiz over, time out and high scores are super good.
+* Sound effects on buttons, welcome screen, start quiz, quiz over, time out and high scores are super smooth and provide optimal sensory feedback to user.

 # 04 Web APIs: Code Quiz